grafana/loki/docs/sources/shared/configuration.md

   # CLI flag: -ruler.remote-write.config-refresh-period
   [config_refresh_period: <duration> | default = 10s]

-  # Add X-Scope-OrgID header in remote write requests.
+  # Add an X-Scope-OrgID header in remote write requests with the tenant ID of a
+  # Loki tenant that the recording rules are part of.
   # CLI flag: -ruler.remote-write.add-org-id-header
   [add_org_id_header: <boolean> | default = true]